ALM-Rangers/Roll-Up-Board-Widget-Extension/src/vsarVSTS-Roll-up-board/overview.md

 5. Click on the widget to take you to the associated board.

+### Known issue(s)
-> KNOWN ISSUE - There is an oddity that occurs when a work item appears on several boards and has overlapping area path ownerships between two or more teams.
-This is a current limitation and we are investigating.
+There is an oddity that occurs when a work item appears on several boards and has overlapping area path ownership between two or more teams.
+It’s a known limitation of Query on the Kanban board today and we therefore do **not** support overlapping area paths.

 ### Learn more